husni-zuhdi/Sapa.AI/backend/machine-learning/README-machine-learning.md

-#Machine Learning

-berisi file-file untuk

-1. Menyiapkan Machine Learning Model
+# Machine Learning

+"insert the description"

+Contain files:

-2. Menghubungkan speech to text ke machine learning model
+1. deploy.sh - to deploy machine learning model to ai-paltform service.
-3. Mengembalikan hasil solusi ke front-panick

-API dapat dikemas menggunakan:

-1. Cloud Run

-2. AI Platform
+2. ml-classification-1.ipynb - our multi classification notebook to train, validate, and test our model.

+3. ml-speechrecognition-1.ipynb - our attempt to create speech recognition model. we end up use Speech to Text API provided by Google instead.